derektli/kathy007.github.io/about.md

 title: About
 ---

-王梦瑶 Kathy Wang
+Kathy Wang 王梦瑶

+王 [wáng]
+      n.  king; head
+      v.  grand; great
+      vt. rule over

+梦 [mèng]
+      n.  dream

+瑶 [yáo]
+      n.  previous jade

-Hey, I'm Kathy.
-I'm a 3rd year CS and Math major at Purdue University.
+  1. a 3rd year CS and Math major at Purdue University

-I'm interested in web development, learning new technologies and working on useful/silly projects.
+  2. a coder interested in web development, learning new technologies and working on useful/silly projects.
+     [what is useful/silly project?
+Check my homepage for more information]

+  3. a photographer who dreamed about owning a Leika S2-P

+  4. a painter who owes many life lessons to her beloved painting brush.

+  5. a writer who loves ideas and thoughts, and always fascinated about what reading and writing can bring to us.

+  6. a enthusiastic learner who always wanted to learn something she never learned before [eg. started taking piano lessons half a year ago and always imagine herself perform in a solo concerto] [eg. started taking CS courses half a year ago and decided to be a full-time software engineer]

+  7. a dreamer/optimist/workaholics who dedicated to make my life and others' meaningful.